LincolnK/LincolnK-MVNCS/README.md

 Intel Movidius Compute Stick Testing and Applications

-Run this command after booting Raspbian: sudo modprobe bcm2835-v4l2 It will set the Picam as /dev/video* which is important for the fprograms in this Repository!
+Run this command after booting Raspbian: sudo modprobe bcm2835-v4l2 It will set the Picam as /dev/video* which is important for the programs in this Repository!